 Tell your family about your cryptocurrencies

-It’s handy for your heirs to understand the basics of crypto exchanges, wallets and devices, so informing them about the basics of crypto and the technology surrounding is a good idea – no matter how far away you think your death is – it has a habit of catching you surprise.
+It’s handy for your heirs to understand the basics of selling through bitcoin brokers, wallets and devices, so informing them about the basics of crypto and the technology surrounding is a good idea – no matter how far away you think your death is – it has a habit of catching you surprise.

 We spend hours searching for the most secure digital wallets, I mean, the whole point of digital wallets are for their security, and let’s face it – you’d be pretty disappointed if they could access it easily without help, even if it is in the event of your death.